mloning/intro-to-ml-with-time-series-workshop-2023/README.md

 # Introduction to Machine Learning with Time Series

-This is the repository for an "Introduction to Machine Learning with Time Series" workshop.
+This is the repository for the "Introduction to Machine Learning with Time Series" workshops at [INTERCON](https://intercon.org.pe/) and the [Congreso Internacional de Ingeniería de Sistemas](https://ciis.ulima.edu.pe/) at the [Universidad de Lima](https://www.ulima.edu.pe/) in 2023.

 ## Overview